Finevr/V-rns/README.md

 Here is all the commands

-.type<message> - make the victim type anything
+.type<message> - make the connected type anything

 .bsod - makes a unclosable pop up that says blocks everything(.bsodn to stop)